 Foods to Minimize

 Avoid astringent fruits like apples (unless they are cooked and garnished with ghee), pears, pomegranate, or dried fruits.
 Also minimize your intake of barley, corn, millet, oat bran, dry oats, popcorn, rice cakes or crackers, rye, pork, rabbit, venison, and leftovers.
 Most beans (except those mentioned above) should also be reduced.
 If you can, avoid white sugar, raw vegetables, iced drinks, and frozen foods like ice cream altogether during the winter months.

 One of the surest ways to keep vata happy this winter is to establish a predictable routine.
-Get up and go to bed at the same time every day.
-Eat regular meals at regular times.
+Get up and go to bed at roughly the same time every day.
+Eat meals at regular intervals.
 Develop habitual patterns with work, exercise, and other obligations.
-Massage your skin with warm Sesame Oil every day, if you can.
+Massage your skin with warm Vata Massage Oil or Sesame Oil every day, if you can.
 The winter months will allow you to push yourself physically more than you might be able to at other times of year, but you’ll still need to be careful not to overdo it.
-If you practice yoga, move mindfully and gracefully, include a couple of restorative postures, and wrap up your practice with a long Savasana (Corpse) pose.
-This is a critically rejuvenative time of year for you so try to resist any temptation to overbook yourself.
-Instead, take advantage of the slow, quiet nature of the winter to replenish lost stores of energy and embrace a certain slow stillness in your life.
+If you practice yoga, move mindfully and gracefully, include a couple of restorative postures, and wrap up your practice with a long Savasana (Corpse Pose).
+This is a critically restorative time of year for you so try to resist any temptation to overbook yourself.
+Instead, take advantage of the slow, quiet nature of the winter to replenish lost stores of energy and embrace a certain stillness in your life.